wonhee3472/Da_Vinci_Code/README.md

   - There were 6 columns after the clean-up of data.
 Variable engineering was performed and the `u`,`g`,`r`,`i`,`z` columns were binned for each quartile.

-  - For the feature selection for the X variable, we dropped the `Class` column and for the Y variable we created our target which was the `Class` column.
+  - For the feature selection for the X variable, we dropped the `Class` column and for the Y variable, we created our target which was the `Class` column.

 ### Description of how data was split into training and testing sets